xsf/xmpp.org/content/blog/newsletter/2025-01-05-newsletter.md

 ## XMPP Articles

-- [Setting up XMPP (Prosody) on Debian Bookworm](https://blog.hetherington.uk/2024/12/setting-up-xmpp-prosody-on-debian-bookworm/): Howto on setting up and running Prosody XMPP server on Debian 12, Bookworm.
+- [Setting up XMPP (Prosody) on Debian Bookworm](https://blog.hetherington.uk/2024/12/setting-up-xmpp-prosody-on-debian-bookworm/): A howto on setting up and running Prosody XMPP server on Debian 12, Bookworm.
 - [Atom Over XMPP For New Readers](https://portal.mozz.us/gemini/woodpeckersnest.space/~schapps/journal/2024-12-09-atom-over-xmpp-for-news-readers.gmi): XMPP as a syndication platform for news readers and all other software.

 ## XMPP Software News